-This thick, hearty, 30-minute recipe for low carb chili is packed with delicious flavors and made without beans.
+This thick, hearty, 30-minute recipe for keto chili con carne is packed with delicious flavors and made without beans.
 Ground beef and sliced smoked sausage are simmered with onion, bell pepper, celery, diced tomatoes, and lots of classic chili seasoning - a perfect keto-friendly chili recipe!

 Jump to:

 October is national chili month, but at our house, we eat chili year-round.
 Why?
 Because it's an easy keto dinner that's full of flavor and ready in 30 minutes, with plenty of leftovers for the next day!
-For more information on National Chili Month read this article from National Today.
+Did you know there is also a specific day of the year recognized for chili, here's a great article about National Chili Day.

-This beanless chili recipe uses hamburger meat AND sliced smoked sausage!
+This keto chili con carne recipe is perfect for our meat lovers!
+It uses hamburger meat and sliced smoked sausage!
 The smoked sausage adds an interesting texture that creates a chunky, hearty bowl of chili.
 The sausage also adds a delicious hint of smokey flavor that enhances and blends the flavors nicely.

 Here in the south, our traditional chili recipes are commonly made with pinto beans or kidney beans.
 However, beans add extra carbs in chili.
 Fortunately, this recipe for low carb chili is bold, meaty, and satisfying, even without the beans.
 Another bold and flavorful recipe is my Keto Jambalaya.
 It's packed with New Orleans flair!